I’ve taken an 80/20 hatchet to Roundtable. Radical alterations, re-inventions.

 In 2010, I ate lunch in a food court with Nigel Eccles and his wife Leslie in London.
 The membership site I helped them with was FanDuel, the fantasy football company which is now worth hundreds of millions of dollars.

-A few months ago, Ed Harycki sold his company Swift Capital to PayPal for an undisclosed but very large sum of money – I’m guessing nine figures.
+In 2017, Ed Harycki sold his company Swift Capital to PayPal for an undisclosed but very large sum of money – I’m guessing nine figures.

 Ed attended my Star Seminar with Richard Koch in 2014, which has gone down in history as one of the most significant live events of the last ten years.
 Richard was worth a little over $200 million then.
 (He’s worth over half a billion now.)

 After that landmark event, Ed started holding regular Star meetings with his team.
 He did not build or sell his company by accident.
 He built and sold his company based on models and approaches he picked up in Planet Perry.

 So yes, I’ve been closely associated with “unicorns.”
 And my primary aim these days is taking equity in more such companies.
 This is the main focus of my business.

 But when Casey Graham told his rags to riches story in a private Renaissance Club webinar, Casey explained that MOST people should aim to build a LIFESTYLE BUSINESS.
 One that makes you the money you need to make and gives you the time and freedom to do the things you love to do.

 I have many, many Roundtable and coaching members who have achieved levels of freedom and autonomy that very, very few attain.

 Ben Morris, founder of Kristalytics, has a wife, a young son, a home in Austin Texas, another home in Aspen Colorado, loves his work passionately (if you get him started, he won’t stop talking about it for three hours) with generous freedom to go where he wants to go and do what he wants to do.